Our Services

 Helpful Resources

-Orthopnea is more than an inconvenience; it often signals that your heart can’t handle the extra fluid return when you lie flat, causing pulmonary congestion and breathlessness.
+Orthopnea—shortness of breath when lying flat—is more than an inconvenience.
+It often signals that your heart can't handle the extra fluid return in a reclined position, leading to pulmonary congestion and breathlessness that forces you to sit up to breathe.

 Orthopnea comes from the Greek words orthos (straight) and pnoia (breathing).
 Simply put, it's discomfort or breathlessness when you lie flat on your back.
 You might notice you: